African Economic Outlook 2019 Will Be Driven By These 5 Key Trade Policy Actions

 African Economic Outlook Report Provides Useful Numbers

-African Development Bank publishes African economic outlook report annually since the year 2003.
+African Development Bank publishes an African economic outlook report annually since the year 2003.
 This flagship report is in order to provide the most important African economic growth statistics for policy formulations.
 The Bank’s African Economic Outlook 2019 report focused on Africa’s regional integration for prosperity in the continent.
-The was purpose was to highlight inclusion of trade, and economic collaboration, and the delivery of regional public goods.
+The was purpose was to highlight the inclusion of trade, and economic collaboration, and the delivery of regional public goods.

 People from different walks of life attended the launch of this year’s African Economic Outlook report.
 This is because there were diplomats, government official and even students in the Bank’s Babacar Ndiaye auditorium in Abidjan, Ivory Coast eager to receive the goodies.
 In his opening remarks, Charles Boamah, the Bank’s Senior Vice President concurred that “Africa has the means to overcome them by joining hands together and removing barriers to integration and drivers of migration,” even though the report presents overwhelming challenges.

 While delivering the storyline of the report, Hanan Morsy, the ADB’s Director of Macroeconomic Policy Forecasting and Research Department, observed that “there is no systemic risk of debt crisis” despite the growing national debt across the continent.
 In order to curb unemployment, the report noted that Africa needs to create 12 additional jobs annually and increase its industrialization efforts.

 5 Key Trade Policy Actions Needed as Per African Economic Outlook 2019 Report

 If Africa is to increase its total gains up to 4.5 percent of its current GDP, it needs to focus on five important policy actions.
 These key actions that can raise the continent’s gains to US$ 134 billion annually and are as follows;

 - Abolishing all applied bilateral tariffs in the continent.